-The preferred method of inhibition is to circulate or displace the wellbore over to a non-corrosive inhibited fluid.
-Where tubing has been pulled from the well, inhibition may be accomplished by displacing the entire wellbore from surface to a non-corrosive inhibited fluid at a minimum pumping rate of 0.08m3/min (0.5 bpm).
-As long as tubing remains in a well, the wellbore may be inhibited using a bottomhole pump.
+The preferred method of inhibition is to circulate the wellbore over to a non-corrosive inhibited fluid with tubing in the well.
+Where tubing has been pulled from the well, inhibition may be accomplished by displacing the entire wellbore from surface to a non-corrosive inhibited fluid at a minimum pumping rate of 0.08 m3/min (0.5 bpm).